Muhammad Abu Tir: 2006 and 2010 Arrests

-On 25 June 2006, Israeli soldier Gilad Shalit was captured by Hamas, which touched off the 2006 Israel–Gaza conflict.
+On 25 June 2006, Israeli soldier Gilad Shalit was captured by Hamas, which initiated the 2006 Israel–Gaza conflict.
 A few days after the incident, on 29 June, Israel arrested 64 Hamas officials in the West Bank, including Palestinian Authority cabinet ministers and members of the Palestinian Legislative Council.
 Abu Tir was among them and was held in jail for four years.

 Abu Tir was freed on 20 May 2010.
 He was subsequently stripped of his Israeli ID card and residency rights, and told by the Israeli Shin Bet intelligence service that he was banned from Jerusalem.

-He was held under administrative detention for one year and release in May 2012, expelled to Ramallah and not allowed to enter Jerusalem.
+He was held under administrative detention for one year and released in May 2012, expelled to Ramallah and not allowed to enter Jerusalem.

 Orange beard

 One of Abu Tir's most noticeable physical attributes and trademarks is his bright orange beard.
-The orange is actually a dyed substance called henna, a natural dyestuff, which needs to be applied periodically in order to maintain its lustrous colour.
-In an interview with the Israeli Channel 10 television Abu Tir stated that he had decided to dye his beard with henna because the prophet Muhammad had done so and also because it was a remedy for headaches and dandruff.
+The orange is henna, a natural dyestuff, which needs to be applied periodically in order to maintain its lustrous colour.
+In an interview with the Israeli Channel 10 television Abu Tir stated that he had decided to dye his beard with henna because Muhammad had done so and also because it was a remedy for headaches and dandruff.
 Islam bans the use of black hair dyes; however, there is no mention of a ban on the use of other colours.
-Residents in his native village of Umm Tuba say that his signature beard does help him stand out when he is out campaigning at public events and functions.